ch4dwick/sim-obs-overlay/README.md

 ```sh
 npm run build
 ```
 - In VLC, add a browser source or edit an existing one.
 Use this project's local url to load the URL.
+It's currently http://localhost:3000/obs-frame

 ## Limitations